ausaccessfed/shibboleth-idp-installer/installation.md

 # Configuring your IdP

-**IMPORTANT**: Your IdP only has a single source of configuration, and this is in the directory
+**IMPORTANT: Your IdP only has a single source of configuration**.
+It exists in the directory:

 ```
 /opt/shibboleth-idp-installer/repository/assets/<HOST_NAME>